fdobrotv/springCloudClientService/README.md

 ## Build and run

 ### By docker-compose with discovery - REPLICATED
-1 - Run `docker-compose up` of https://github.com/fdobrotv/springDiscoveryService
-2 - Run `docker-compose up` of https://github.com/fdobrotv/springConfigurationService
-3 - Run `docker-compose up` of https://github.com/fdobrotv/springCloudGateway
+Run `docker-compose up` of https://github.com/fdobrotv/springMicroserviceEcosystem

-4 - `docker-compose up`

 ### Standalone
 `gradlew bootRun`